Deon Estus: Career

 Estus also played with Tina Turner, Frank Zappa, George Clinton, Annie Lennox, Edgar Winter, Aaron Neville, and Elton John.
 In recent years, Estus was the featured bass player for the R&B band, Switch.

 Personal life

-Estus was married, in his twenties, to Olga Johnson.
-This union produced one daughter and three grandchildren.
+Estus was married, in his 20s, to Olga Johnson.
+This union produced one daughter.
+Estus also had three grandchildren.
 Divorced in the mid-1980s, he remained single, until his death.
 Estus died on October 11, 2021, at the age of 65.